A replica of Athena in the U.S.

 But Ikis was having trouble coming to terms with it.
 He described how he had put Aspasiya in his car and driven over to Pelion.
 It was a long trip, it took him most of the day.
 He arranged for her to stay in the very same stone house where the family had once lived.

 ‘The exterior is the same but inside it’s different.
 It’s been renovated.
 It is rented out during the summers but during the off season, the rent’s cheap.
-Winters there on Pelion, they’re miserable.
-It’s much further north than Athens.
+Winters there on Pelion though, they’re miserable.
 It rains a lot, there are strong winds, big waves, grey skies.
 Summers are fine, but winters….’

 The problem was, he had a hotel to run and he couldn’t just close it and go and live with Aspasiya during her last days.

-On my flight out, I thought about how during my stay in Athens, I had been preoccupied by two women, one in the prime of her life and the other, nearing the end of her life.
+On my flight out, I thought about how during my stay in Athens, I had encountered two women, one in the prime of her life and the other, nearing the end of her life.

-One woman was famous.
-She had had an enormous impact on western history.
+One woman was famous and she’d had had an enormous impact on western history.